dwestvik/netsuite-bfo-pdf/README.md

 * 'f' - Format name.
 This is the name of the format file in the file area WITHOUT PATH or XML extension.
 * 'recid' (internal id) of the record to print.

-# PdfWriter Script
+# User Event Script
-The script PdfWriter.js is the user event script tied to the record you wish to print.
-It requires 1 parameter set in the deploymnet
+The script user_event_bfo.js is a sample user event script that shows how to put a button on a record in view mode that will call the PdfWriter suitelet.

-* custscript_template_path: This is the file path int the Netsuite file folder where the format files can be found. ("Templates > Custom Templates").

 # PDF Generator Script (PdfWriter.js)
 This is the suitelet script that is called by the client record via the button added via a user event script.
 The suitlet script will use the 'createPDF' function.

+## Deployment
+The script deployment has the following parameter that needs to be entered.

+* custscript_template_path: This is the file path int the Netsuite file folder where the format files can be found. ("Templates > Custom Templates").

 # Usage
 The PDF is generated via a custom button in view mode on a record.
 The button is added to the form through a user event script attached to the record.